fzane/talk-ai-knowledge-work/README.md

 <p align="center"><img src="slides/slides.020.png" alt="Slide 20" width="900"></p>

-How To Think About Your Future
+# How To Think About Your Future
-(Section divider slide)

 We've covered how to think of AI - as gig workers needing clear briefs - and how to get started - thinking of them as help wanted, document translation, or audience-of-one reports.